nychealth/coronavirus-data/README.md

 | recent-4-week-citywide.csv | Similar data available in now-summary.csv | Latest/ |
 | recent-4-week-by-modzcta.csv | Similar data available in caserate-by-modzcta.csv, testrate-by-modzcta.csv, percentpositive-by-modzcta.csv | Trends/ |

-### Questions and custom requests

-- We will try to answer questions about the data in this repository as we are able to.
-If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
-Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.

-- We are not able to accommodate custom data requests placed via Github.

 ###

 ***